F1: Its winner-takes-all in Rosberg vs Hamilton battle at Abu Dhabi

-Sunday's season-ending Abu Dhabi GP will end the duel between Mercedes drivers with double-points prospect set to add final twist to tale
+Sunday's Formula One 2014 season-ending Abu Dhabi Grand Prix will end the duel between Mercedes drivers with double-points prospect set to add final twist to tale

 Abu Dhabi: The final act in the Lewis Hamilton vs Nico Rosberg saga will be played out on Sunday night in Abu Dhabi with the prospect of double-points potentially adding a final twist to the tale as the sun sets on one of the most dramatic seasons in recent years.